New Zealand team pumps oil from stricken ship

 The agency said a crew of three salvage team members would remain on board overnight to continue with pumping efforts.

-Conditions around the ship have been good but forecasts are for winds to rise to 60 kph (40 mph) and sea swells of 4 meters.
+Conditions around the ship have been good but forecasts are for winds to rise to 60 kph (40 mph) and sea swells of 4 metres.

 The salvage company said the ship is precarious and further spills of oil not in tanks seems inevitable.